Sutton Scotney services

 Trivia and History

-On both sides was an amenity building with three sections: a foyer, shop and toilets in the middle, Little Chef restaurant to the left and Granary to the right.
+On both sides was an amenity building with three sections: a foyer, Welcome Break shop and toilets in the middle, Little Chef restaurant to the left and The Granary to the right.
 The Granary later became conference facilities.

-When Trusthouse Forte and their owners Granada were forced to sell Welcome Break, Sutton Scotney was one of the few services which didn't need to be sold (as they were only forced to sell motorway sites).
+When Trusthouse Forte and their owners Granada were forced to sell Welcome Break's motorway sites, Sutton Scotney managed to stay as it isn't on a motorway.
 Unable to use Welcome Break's branding, Granada took it on as their own and refurbished it to match their own style.
-This included adding a Burger King to the site in what was the Granary area.
+This included adding a Burger King in what was the Granary area.

 The services stayed this way until Granada morphed into Moto, and when they Moto were sold on they handed the site back to Little Chef.

-As Little Chef's primary concern is their own restaurant, and they had enough trouble maintaining these during the 2000s, under Little Chef's ownership the site has slowly become more dilapidated.
-Burger King eventually closed due to low patronage, leaving part of the services disused.
-In 2012, The Coffee Tempo! here was also replaced with Little Chef Express along with 10 other former Coffee Tempo! sites.
-In August 2013, Little Chef were bought by Kout Food Group however, these two sites here were kept by R Capital, and later sold to Roadchef.
+As Little Chef's primary concern is their own restaurant, and they had enough trouble managing their own finances, under Little Chef's ownership the site became increasingly dilapidated.
+The Burger King closed due to low patronage, leaving part of the services disused.